-resume\token Every suspended workflow has a resume\token, use this to match the workflow to be resumed labels\status Continue the workflow with a dipper message that with the specified status labels\reason Continue the workflow with a dipper message that with the specified reason resume\payload Continue the workflow with a dipper message that with the given payload
+resume\token Every suspended workflow has a resume\token, use this to match the workflow to be resumed labels\status Continue the workflow with a dipper message that with the specified status labels\reason Continue the workflow with a dipper message that with the specified reason resume\payload Continue the workflow with a dipper message that with the given payload run kubernetes job system The k8s system to use to create and run the job steps The steps that the job is made up with.
+Each step is an initContainer or a container.
+The steps are executed one by one as ordered in the list.
+A failure in a step will cause the whole job to fail.
+Each step is defined with fields including type, command, or shell.
+The type tells k8s what image to use, the command is the command to be executed with language supported by that image.
+If a shell script needs to be executed, use shell instead of command.

 '''

 rules:

-when:
+rwhen:

 source:

 system: slack_bot

 trigger: interact

 do:

 call_workflow: resume_workflow

 with:

 resume_token: $ctx.slack_payload.callback_id

 labels_status: success

 resume_payload: $ctx.slack_payload

 '''

-4.4.10 run kubernetes
+4.4.12 run kubernetes